 Prescribed burns generally occur in spring or autumn but can occur in other parts of the year if suitable conditions exist.
 We recommend that residents keep up-to-date with prescribed burn scheduling.
 There are a number of ways to stay informed; you can subscribe to regular updates by emailing email@example.com , subscribe to the RSS Feed or follow us on Twitter.

-ACT Parks and Conservation Service works closely with ACT Health and the Asthma Foundation.
+ACT Parks and Conservation Service works closely with ACT Health and the Asthma Australia.
 Find out more on how to stay safe and well if there is bushfire smoke in your area: